-Welcome to Velo.
-This Privacy Notice explains what we do with your personal information when you are visiting https://www.velo.com/gb/en ("Website") and social media pages, making a purchase on the Website or over the phone.
+Welcome to VELO.
+This Privacy Notice explains what we do with your personal information when you are visiting https://uk.velo.com/ ("Website") and social media pages, making a purchase on the Website or over the phone, and when you are interacting with us offline at one of our events.
 It describes how we collect, use and process your personal information, and how, in doing so, we comply with our legal obligations to you.
 Your privacy is important to us, and we are committed to protecting and safeguarding your rights.

 This Privacy Notice applies to the personal information of our consumers customers.
 If you are not a consumer, please contact us and we will advise you of the applicable Privacy Notice for your situation.

 For the purpose of applicable data protection legislation Nicoventures Retail (UK) Limited, whose registered office is at Globe House, 1 Water Street, London, England, WC2R 3LA (“we”, “our” or “us”) is the ‘controller’ of your personal information.
 This means we decide why and how your personal information is used and are responsible for protecting it.
 Please refer to the end of this notice for our contact and company information.
 We work with other, more independent, organisations in connection with some of the processing activities described in this notice, such as social media platforms and our group companies.
 Where that information is collected and sent to other organisations for processing that is in both our and their interests, we will be making decisions together in relation to that particular processing and will be ‘joint controllers’ with the organisations involved.
 As joint controllers, we and the other organisations involved in making these decisions will be jointly responsible to you under data protection laws for this processing.
 In other circumstances, the organisation receiving your information will be separately responsible to you and use your personal information in the ways described in its privacy statement (and not ours).